logisim-evolution/logisim-evolution/README.md

 When launching the application for the first time, you will have to start it via the "Open" entry in the application icon's context menu in the macOS Finder.
-This is either done by clicking the application icon with the right mouse button or holding down <kbd>CTRL</kbd> leu while clicking the icon with the left mouse button.
+This is either done by clicking the application icon with the right mouse button or holding down <kbd>CTRL</kbd> while clicking the icon with the left mouse button.
 This will open a panel asking you to verify that you wish to launch the application.

 Depending on your security settings, you may also get a panel asking if you wish to allow it to accept